luohongk/some-stars/README.md

 ## Python

+*   [NVlabs/VILA](https://github.com/NVlabs/VILA) - VILA is a family of state-of-the-art vision language models (VLMs) for diverse multimodal AI tasks across the edge, data center, and cloud.

 *   [bytedance/F-16](https://github.com/bytedance/F-16) - F-16 is a powerful video large language model (LLM) that perceives high-frame-rate videos, which is developed by the Department of Electronic Engineering at Tsinghua University and ByteDance.

 *   [OpenRobotLab/StreamVLN](https://github.com/OpenRobotLab/StreamVLN) - Official implementation of the paper: "StreamVLN: Streaming Vision-and-Language Navigation via SlowFast Context Modeling"